Genusbiz/docs/terminology.md

 See [Create or modify a code domain](developers/defining-an-app-model/data/object-class/create-or-modify-a-code-domain.md) for more information.

+## Customer app or customer solution

+A customer app or customer solution is a computer program (software) based on Genus App Platform.
+Customer apps are defined in an customer specific app model.
+The word "app" and "application" are used synonymously.

 ## Data provider

 A data provider is a software component enabling access to data from a data source, typically a database.